Manchester Curious

 Manchester Curious is an event which promotes appreciation of architecture in Manchester by the general public.
 It is inspired by similar Open-City events and first appeared in Manchester in October 2015.
 Heritage Open Days is a similar event covering the rest of England, and takes place the previous month to Manchester Curious.

 The Manchester Curious is usually held in early October.
-2016 will see the second event building upon the original 28 events available in 2015.

 Manchester Curious differs to other open house events as it charges a nominal fee for each event, rather than providing a brochure that gives access (as in London).